reicalasso/beyond_transformer/docs/archive/literature_review.md

 ---

-## 5. Positioning Neural State Machines (NSM)
+## 5. Positioning PULSEs (PULSE)

-NSM is positioned to be a **game-changing paradigm** that addresses these critical gaps by:
+PULSE is positioned to be a **game-changing paradigm** that addresses these critical gaps by:
 - **Hybrid Architecture**: Combining **state-based memory (RNN-like)** with **adaptive attention (Transformer-like)** for the first time in a unified framework.
 - **Efficient Computation**: Allowing tokens to connect only to important states, drastically reducing redundant computation and enabling **O(n·s)** complexity.
 - **Universal Applicability**: Enabling efficient long-sequence modeling while being naturally applicable to graph, multimodal, and structured data.
-- **Future of AI**: NSM has the potential to become the foundation for next-generation AI systems, offering better efficiency, scalability, and interpretability.
+- **Future of AI**: PULSE has the potential to become the foundation for next-generation AI systems, offering better efficiency, scalability, and interpretability.

 ---